-Cardioversion is used to restore a normal heartbeat in patients whose heartbeats are too fast or irregular, also called arrhythmias.
-Doctors may use one of two methods for restoring normal heartbeat: they may opt to use medication or use electric shock or electrical cardioversion.
+Cardioversion restores a normal heartbeat in patients with arrhythmias, heartbeats that are too fast or irregular.
+Doctors use one of two methods for restoring normal heartbeat: medication or electric shock, also called electrical cardioversion.

-A condition called atrial fibrillation is usually the cause of arrhythmias.
-This occurs when the section of the heart sending electrical impulses (the atrium) starts sending out irregular signals, causing the heartbeat to become too fast or to beat in an irregular pattern.
-Other less common causes of irregular heartbeats can also be treated with this way.
-Occasionally, this treatment can help restore a normal heartbeat in emergency and life-threatening situations.
+Atrial fibrillation occurs when the signals sent out by the atrium, responsible for sending electrical impulses, are irregular, causing the heartbeat to become too fast or to beat in an irregular pattern.
+Doctors may use cardioversion to treat this common cause of arrhythmias.
+The treatment may also help restore a normal heartbeat in emergency and life-threatening situations.

 Receive updates on the latest news and alerts straight to your inbox.